benwzj/me/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Born and grown up in China.
-But moved to Australia according to the spirit.
+Hey, I'm Ben!
+I'm a software developer working in Melboune.
+Welcome to my place on the web for my life, works, projects, sports and anything else I want to show the world.
+Check out the blog for my tutorials and more.

-The best thing in my world is watching two kid growing up.
-And it is happening at the moment.
+I was Born and grown up in China.
+And now moved to Australia according to the spirit.
+Now I create, deploy, maintain software for all of Australian and the rest of the world.

-I work as Software Engineer for 12 years in China.
-But this career paused when I moved to Melbourne.
-I came back to IT industry at 2020 when Covid19 came in our world.
-Now I create, deploy, maintain website for all of Australian and the rest of the world.
+The best thing in my life is sharing space and time with my two little kids when they are growing up.
+And The best thing is happening at the moment :)